-State regulations and BHRS policies specify that all beneficiary health records, regardless of format (electronic or print) go through the utilization review (UR) process.
+State regulations and BHRS policies specify that all beneficiary health records, regardless of format (electronic or print) go through the Utilization Review (UR) process.
 This process is meant to ensure that all planned clinical services are appropriate to address the client's behavioral health needs.
 It is also meant to make sure that the records comply with all State and Federal regulations as well as BHRS Policies.
-The Utilization Review includes the evaluation and improvement of services through the following practices:
+Utilization Review includes the evaluation and improvement of services through the following practices:

 - Medication Monitoring

-- Standing Utilization Review
+- Outpatient Programs Utilization Review

 - Contract Provider Utilization Review

 - Inpatient Utilization Review

-Quality Management/QI has established a Standing Utilization Review Committee (SURC) with an aim to review 5% of all Marin County BHRS Health records.
-The role of the SURC reviewers is critical as they provide clinical oversight and function as a "check and balance" system.
-The reviewers are license-eligible, licensed, and/or waivered BHRS Supervisors and Managers.
-The reviewers are responsible to ensure the following: all services meet Medical Necessity standards; planned services benefit the client by significantly diminishing the impairment, or preventing significant deterioration in an important area of life functioning; all documents are completed within established BHRS standards; and monitor that client plans are written in client-centered language and include client signature as evidence of client involvement.
-Utilizing a UR tool, the reviewers provide feedback to the Quality Improvement (QI) Manager or Utilization Management Coordinator who is responsible for tracking any findings and following up on any quality issues and identify items for disallowance.
+The role of the Utilization Reviewers is critical as they provide clinical oversight and function as a "check and balance" system.
+The reviewers are license-eligible, licensed, and/or waivered BHRS staff.
+The reviewers are responsible to ensure the following: all services meet Medical Necessity standards; planned services benefit the client by significantly diminishing the impairment or preventing significant deterioration in an important area of life functioning; all documents are completed within established BHRS standards; and monitor that client plans are written in client-centered language and include client signature as evidence of client involvement.
+Utilizing a UR tool, the reviewers provide feedback to the Quality Improvement Coordinator who is responsible for tracking any findings and following up on any quality issues and identify items for disallowance.

-Programs and individuals may receive information regarding trends identified through the URC process.
-Notification is through the Big SURC Report.
+Programs and individuals may receive information regarding trends identified through the UR process.
+Notification is through the UR Report.
 Information on trends will also be used when considering the training needs of individual staff and the organization.